Skip to content

 Drag'n Drop

-Drag and Drop the .apk file to the virtual device display.
-This will install and open the applications automatically:
+Drag and Drop the .apk file directly to the virtual device display.
+This will sideload and open the application automatically.

 File upload